byterubpay/byterub-site/_posts/2018-01-06-logs-for-the-Community-meeting-held-on-2018-01-06.md

 **\<sgp>** This section of the meeting was inspired by this post: https://www.reddit.com/r/ByteRub/comments/7obquf/wake_up_we_need_better_marketing_and_better/
 **\<sgp>** Let’s discuss how the ByteRub community can better market itself to others and what materials could be beneficial to newcomers.
 **\<sgp>** Anyone want to begin?
 **\<cryptochangements>** yesterday i saw a youtube ad for Bitcoin.
-I think we need one for monero with fluffypony in a lambo
+I think we need one for byterub with fluffypony in a lambo
 **\<cryptochangements>** \s
 **\<ordtrogen>** I keep seeing them for Dash!!!
 **\<ordtrogen>** yuck